usegalaxy-eu/website/_posts/2020-08-22-three-steps-to-galaxify-your-tool.md

 - unifreiburg
 ---

-In this blog post, we will explain how you can get your software-tool into a Galaxy server and with this exposed to thousands of researchers.
+In this blog post, we will explain how you can get your software tool into a Galaxy server and with this, exposed to thousands of researchers.
 For this purpose, we will follow David’s steps to add the very generic UNIX `diff` tool to Galaxy.

 The first step to getting your software-tool deployed into a Galaxy instance is to develop a Conda package for it.